oliverfindl/vue-svg-inline-loader/README.md

 ### Notice

-User-defined options are not deep-merged with default options.
+User-defined options are deep-merged with default options.
+Arrays are not concatenated.

 ---